dougeby/IntuneDocs/intune/vpn-settings-windows-10.md

 ---

-# VPN settings for Windows 10 devices in Microsoft Intune
+# Configure VPN settings in Microsoft Intune for devices running Windows 10

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

+This article shows you the Intune settings you can use to configure VPN connections on devices running Windows 10.

 Depending on the settings you choose, not all values in the following list is configurable.